BFM 89.9

 Guard tussles with Pro-Palestinian protestor: A Suria KLCC security guard attempted to confiscate a Palestinian flag from a protestor who visited the mall after a rally nearby.
 KLCC management has defended its staff, saying that it was part of their safety procedure, but this incident has ignited calls to boycott KLCC.
 We speak to Mohd Nazari Ismail, Chairperson of the BDS Movement Malaysia about this.

 • Nepal PM resigns after violent protests: Nepal's PM, Khadga Prasad Sharma Oli has stepped down after deadly protests over a social media ban.
-We spoke to Rajneesh Bhandari, Founder and Chief Editor at the Nepal Investigative Multimedia Journalism Network.
+We hear from Rajneesh Bhandari, Founder and Chief Editor at the Nepal Investigative Multimedia Journalism Network about what's happening on ground.
+We also speak to Bhaskar Gautam, a researcher based in Nepal about other factors at play here, that caused so much public anger.

 • Malaysian receives PEN-Booker recognition: Pauline Fan bagged this prize for her work as a translator of the English-language version of the historical novel, Hari-Hari Terakhir di Jesselton, which was originally written in Malay by Sabah-born Ruhaini Matdarin.
 We speak to Pauline herself about the win and significance of the novel.